 Reported short-comings

-A key issue reported by users of the simulation was difficulty in navigation using a plan (top-down) view and a static set of pictures relating to what the user would see at that location (see figure 3).
+A key issue reported by users of the simulation was difficulty in navigation around the virtual hospital using a plan (top-down) view and a static set of pictures relating to what the user would see at that location (see figure 3).
 Users recognised that hospitals have a plethora of signs, but felt the level of visual information provided tended to be too simple (such as some signs above ward doors not being in place).
 Users also were frustrated by the “fatigue” element (slower walking pace with gradual darkening of the screen).

 Actual difficulties of working OOH